 How good is good enough?

 That’s a question we get asked all the time, so we’ve compiled some UCAT statistics to help you see where you stand.

 In this article, we investigate UCAT percentiles, as well as what is defined as a ‘good score’ and what the average student achieves.

 Yes, you should certainly concentrate on your own performance, but you can hone your revision by paying attention to the data.

-If you're starting to think about getting ready for the UCAT, read up on UCAT preparation (including suggested timeframes and no. of questions per day).
+If you're starting to think about getting ready for the UCAT, read about UCAT preparation (including suggested timeframes and number of questions per day)

 Try free UCAT practice questions to boost your average score

 Start off by getting an overview of UCAT sections, before zooming in on each section and trying to understand how it's put together and whether you find it easy or hard.
 This can form the basis of your revision plan.

 Below we discuss how the average student fares in each UCAT section.

 Verbal Reasoning is the section where students get the lowest scores on average, and many students report struggling with the length of the texts and the harsh time limit.